SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 - `health_check_interval` (Number) The interval in seconds between health checks.
 - `health_check_invocation_timeout` (Number) The timeout in seconds for the health check requests for http and port health checks.
 - `health_check_type` (String) The health check type which can be one of 'port', 'process', 'http'.
-- `instances` (Number) The number of app instances that you want to start.
-Defaults to 1.
+- `instances` (Number) The number of app instances started.
 - `log_rate_limit_per_second` (String) The attribute specifies the log rate limit for all instances of an app.
 - `memory` (String) The memory limit for each application instance.
-If not provided, value is computed and retreived from Cloud Foundry.
 - `readiness_health_check_http_endpoint` (String) The endpoint for the http readiness health check type.
 - `readiness_health_check_interval` (Number) The interval in seconds between readiness health checks.
 - `readiness_health_check_invocation_timeout` (Number) The timeout in seconds for the readiness health check requests for http and port health checks.
 - `readiness_health_check_type` (String) The readiness health check type which can be one of 'port', 'process', 'http'.
-- `timeout` (Number) Defines the number of seconds that Cloud Foundry allocates for starting your app.
+- `timeout` (Number) Time in seconds at which the health-check will report failure.
 - `type` (String) The process type.
 Can be web or worker.